How Netflix eliminated Blockbuster

 In today's age of online streaming and instant access to an endless library of audiovisual content, it's easy to forget that there was a time when renting a movie meant a visit to a video store.

-Blockbuster, once a giant in the entertainment industry, became a victim of rapid technological evolution and innovation from companies like Netflix.
+Blockbuster, once a giant in the entertainment industry, became a victim of rapid technological evolution and innovation by companies like Netflix.
 In this article, we will explore the story of how Netflix managed to crush Blockbuster and forever change the way we consume entertainment.

 10 Best Digital Marketing Agencies in 2024